iqrf/iqrf-gateway-daemon/src/Documents/02-Design/sw-design.md

 #### Scheduler
 Provides scheduled periodic task to check and download of possible repo new versions

-#### CppRestService
-Implementation of REST API client in Shapeware component collection.

 #### JsCache
 Downloads and holds repo cached data.
 Implements periodic repo check for new versions invoked as scheduled periodic task.